Copyright (c) 2025 Merck & Co., Inc., Rahway, NJ, USA and its affiliates.

 #' @param info Statistical information at all analyses for input `theta`.

-#' @param info0 Statistical information under null hypothesis,
+#' @param info0 Statistical information under null hypothesis.

-#' impacts null hypothesis bound calculation.
+#' If `info0` is different than `info`, it impacts null hypothesis bound calculation.

-#' @param info1 Statistical information under hypothesis used for
+#' @param info1 Statistical information under hypothesis used for futility bound calculation.

-#' `info`; impacts futility hypothesis bound calculation.
+#' If `info1` is different from `info`, it impacts futility bound calculation.

 #' @param info_scale Information scale for calculation.
 Options are: